apache/jena-site/source/documentation/ontology/__index.md

 Method | Meaning
 ------ | -------
-listInstances()<br />listInstances(boolean&nbsp;direct) | Returns an iterator over those instances that include this class among their `rdf:type` values.
+individuals()<br />individuals(boolean&nbsp;direct) | Returns a `Stream` over those instances that include this class among their `rdf:type` values.
 The `direct` flag can be used to select individuals that are direct members of the class, rather than indirectly through the class hierarchy.
-Thus if `p1` has `rdf:type :Paper`, it will appear in the iterator returned by `listInstances` on `:Artefact`, but not in the iterator returned by `listInstances(false)` on `:Artefact`. createIndividual()<br />createIndividual(String&nbsp;uri) | Adds a resource to the model, whose asserted `rdf:type` is this ontology class.
-If no URI is given, the individual is an anonymous resource. dropIndividual(Resource&nbsp;individual) | Removes the association between the given individual and this ontology class.
+Thus if `p1` has `rdf:type :Paper`, it will appear in the `Stream` returned by `individuals` on `:Artefact`, but not in the `Stream` returned by `individuals(false)` on `:Artefact`. createIndividual()<br />createIndividual(String&nbsp;uri) | Adds a resource to the model, whose asserted `rdf:type` is this ontology class.
+If no URI is given, the individual is an anonymous resource. removeIndividual(Resource&nbsp;individual) | Removes the association between the given individual and this ontology class.
 Effectively, this removes the `rdf:type` link between this class and the resource.
 Note that this is not the same as removing the individual altogether, unless the only thing that is known about the resource is that it is a member of the class.
-To delete an `OntResource`, including classes and individuals, use the `remove()` method.

 To test whether a class is a root of the class hierarchy in this model (i.e. it has no known super-classes), call